atrociousgrmblr/twitros/README.md

 * `post_dm`: Send a direct message to a user.
 * `destroy_dm`: Destroy a direct message given its id.

-You can get more info by reading the services from `rostweet_msgs/srv`.
+You can get more info by reading the services from `twitros_msgs/srv`.

 Topics published
 ---

-New tweets are retrieved at a rate given in parameter (default is 2 seconds)
+New tweets are retrieved at a rate given in parameter (default is 2 seconds).
+Each of the following bullets represents a topic that publishs `twitros_msgs/Tweets` messages.

 * `timeline`: tweets from your timeline.
 * `mentions`: tweets that mention you.
-* `direct_messages`: your direct messages.
-Tweets and Direct message use the same `rostwit_msgs/msg/Tweet.msg` message structure.
+* `direct_messages`: your direct messages. *Note:* Tweet and Direct message use the same `twitros_msgs/Tweet` message structure.

-You can get more info by reading the messages from `rostweet_msgs/msg`.
+You can get more info by reading the messages from `twitros_msgs/msg`.

 TODO
 ---